 Jeffery Pine Loop Trail is a 3.7 mile moderately trafficked loop trail located near Selma, Oregon that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Rocky!!
 This was a great hike but I must say it was too rocky and the path too narrow or steep or overgrown at times.
 The trails could be more clearly marked too.
 (After reading the other posts, I need to make a correction...the trail to Little Falls is what I'm describing lol just wanted to be clear!)